 6.3.9EMERGENCY REMOVAL/ ADMINISTRATIVE LEAVE

-In conjunction with the Title IX Office, Office of Student Rights & Responsibilities, Human Resources, and/or the Provost’s Office, a respondent may be removed from an educational activity or program on an emergency basis following the undertaking of an individualized safety and risk analysis and determination that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of sexual harassment justifies removal.
+In conjunction with the Title IX Office, Office of Student Rights & Responsibilities, Human Resources, and/or the Provost’s Office, a respondent may be removed from an educational activity or program on an emergency basis following the undertaking of an individualized safety and risk analysis and determination that an immediate threat to the physical health or safety of any student or other individual arising from the allegations of Sex Discrimination or Sexual Harassment justifies removal.
 The respondent will be provided with notice and an opportunity to challenge the decision immediately following the removal, consistent with the Student Code of Conduct, Employee, and Faculty grievance procedures.

 The exercise of rights protected under the First Amendment does not constitute retaliation.

-Charging an individual with a University policy violation for making a materially false statement in bad faith in the course of a grievance proceeding under this part does not constitute retaliation, provided that a determination regarding responsibility, alone, is not sufficient to conclude that any part made a materially false statement in bad faith.
+Charging an individual with a University policy violation for making a materially false statement in bad faith in the course of a grievance proceeding under this part does not constitute retaliation, provided that a determination regarding responsibility, for allegations in the underlying grievance proceeding, in and of itself, is not sufficient to conclude that any part made a materially false statement in bad faith.